 Aims and scope

-Articles present comprehensive studies providing novel and significant insight into an area of interest to our general readership.
-Articles are fully documented reports of original research, but should be as concise as possible without compromising the documentation of the data.
-Manuscripts containing purely descriptive observations or reports of new techniques in the absence of new biological insights will not be considered.
-Articles should be no more than 40,000 characters (not including spaces, methods, or references), with up to10 figures and/or tables.
+Articles present a comprehensive analysis providing novel and significant mechanistic insight into an area of interest to our general readership.
+Articles are fully documented reports of original research that are as concise as possible without compromising the documentation of results.
+Articles should be no more than 40,000 characters (not including spaces, methods, or references), with up to 10 figures and/or tables.
 Articles may have up to five supplemental figures and references are unlimited.

 Front matter formats

-Most front matter in JEM is commissioned by the editors.
+Most front matter in JCB is commissioned by the editors.
 However, we do accept proposals for the following formats.

-Reviews are peer-reviewed, comprehensive overviews on a topic of interest to the broad JEM readership.
-Reviews are usually 3,000–4,000 words in length and include three to four figures/tables.
+Reviews are peer-reviewed, comprehensive overviews on a topic of interest to the broad JCB readership.
+Reviews are usually 4,000–6,000 words in length and include three to four figures/tables.
 The number of references is unlimited.

-Insights highlight primary research articles published in JEM and are not peer reviewed.
-Most Insights are commissioned, but unsolicited proposals will be considered.
-Insights may be up to 1,500 words in length, with no more than 15 references and one figure.
+Spotlights highlight primary research articles published in JCB or a recent issue of another journal.
+Most Spotlights are commissioned, but proposals will be considered.
+Spotlights are 800-1,000 words in length, with no more than 10 references and one figure/table.

-At JEM, all editorial decisions on research manuscripts are made through collaborative consultation between in-house professional scientific editors and the academic editorial board.
+At JCB, all editorial decisions on research manuscripts are made through collaborative consultation between in-house professional scientific editors and the academic editorial board.
 The final decision lies with the academic editors.
-We strive to provide exceptional service to our authors by ensuring timely, objective, and rigorous decision making.
+We strive to provide exceptional service by ensuring timely, objective, and rigorous decision making.

-Upon submission, manuscripts are reviewed by at least one in-house scientific editor and one academic editor for general suitability and strength of advance.
+Upon submission, manuscripts are reviewed by at least one in-house scientific editor and one member of the editorial board for general suitability and strength of advance.
 An initial decision whether to peer review the paper is typically reached within three to four days.

 Authors can appeal editorial decisions through the online manuscript submission system.
 They may also transfer their manuscript, reviewer comments, and reviewer identities to another journal through our transfer system (see our Transfer policy).
 Reviewers may opt out of having their identity transferred.

-The JEM academic editorial board is comprised of 13 leading scientists representing the main research areas within the scope of the journal.
-In collaboration with scientific editors, academic editors are responsible for making timely, thoughtful, and objective editorial decisions on manuscripts in their research area.
+The JCB editorial board is comprised of over 100 leading scientists from across the breadth of cell biology.
+Editorial board members are responsible for making timely, thoughtful, and objective editorial decisions on manuscripts in their research area.
 Editorial board members are renewed every two years.
-All editorial board members are added and renewed by the Executive Editor and board Co-Chairs.
+All editorial board members are added and renewed by the Executive Editor and Editor-in-Chief.